rukku/iskomaps/content/Katips-theatre.md

 <section id='chapel'>
 <h2>Parish of the Holy Sacrifice</h2>
-<p align='justify'>While at Laurel St., the jeep passes by the Parish of the Holy Sacrifice (UP Chapel).
+<p align='justify'>While at Laurel St., the jeep passes by the UP Chapel.
 </p>
 </section>